Zheoni/rng-query/README.md

 rq -F input.txt "/ 2o"
 ```

+Input files will be stored in memory with a little overhead.
+Therefore, very
+large files may use a lot of memory.
+It is possible to avoid this, but it's
+currently not in the scope of this project.

 ## Syntax
 Each query works like a stack where you push entries separated by `,` or a
 newline.
 Then, everything AFTER `/`, UNTIL `;` or the end of the line are